Redesigning a financial services marketing website

 An example sprint week

 Checking scroll behaviour on Hotjar revealed that users were giving up on scrolling down the long page.
-This implied that another scroll-based page might not be the ideal solution.

 So I created prototypes in Figma for a scroll-based navigation: